San Jose VTA shooting kills 9, including employee who opened fire

 SEE ALSO: US averaging 10 mass shootings per week in 2021 so far, Gun Violence Archive says

-A mother of a VTA employee told KTVU her son called her to say that he was taken safely in the auditorium of the sheriff's office.
-Her son told her that the shooting occurred during a union meeting.
+Shortly after the shooting, the mother of a VTA employee told KTVU her son called her to say that he was taken safely in the auditorium of the sheriff's office.
+Her son told her that the shooting occurred during a meeting of union members.
+She wasn't sure if it was an official meeting or not.

 Her son was in the breakroom at the time of the shooting.
 He said the shooting occurred in the room next to the breakroom.